Welcome BackWelcome Back

 You don't need a POS integration, a developer, or a six-month implementation.
 Here's what the setup actually looks like with Welcome Back:

 1. Choose your reward structure.
 How many visits or points until a reward?
 What's the reward?
-Common starting points: 10 visits = free appetizer or dessert.
+Common starting points: 10 visits equals a free appetizer or dessert.
 Keep it simple.

 2. Customize your card.
 Upload your logo, choose your colors.
 The card should look like your brand, not generic software.

 3. Place the QR code.
 Table tents, receipts, the bottom of your menu, the front door.
-The more places, the faster you grow the card base.
+The more placements, the faster you grow the card base.

 4. Set up your automations.
 Welcome message, near-reward notification, win-back campaign.
 These three automations alone account for most of the retention lift in our data.